For this activity, you’ll need:

 - Scrap paper

-- A piece of screening (approximately 10” x 10”) with the edges taped over to prevent wounds (duct tape works best)
+- A screen (approximately 10” x 10”), with the edges taped over to prevent wounds (duct tape works best)

 - Blender or food processor